-To certify your e-cheque you will have to supply your online bookie with your banking details or chequeing account details.
-That includes your chequeing account number.
+To certify your e-cheque you will have to supply your online bookie with your banking details or chequing account details.
+That includes your chequing account number.
 You will also have to supply the routing number where you will initiate each particular transaction.
 If you notice, it’s going to be like writing a cheque, the only difference is that you’re not using an actual physical chequebook.

-Some people have setup a separate electronic chequeing account for betting online, which is actually a pretty smart thing to do.
+Some people have set up a separate electronic chequing account for betting online, which is actually a pretty smart thing to do.
 You don’t want to mix your personal money and your gambling money – as a rule, that is.

 |Bookmaker||Rating||Bonus||Min Deposit||Min Withdrawal||Withdrawal Time||Fee|